duncombe/glossary/README.md

   <DD>NcML is an XML representation of netCDF metadata
   <DT>ncSOS
   <DD>NcSOS adds a OGC SOS service to your existing THREDDS server.
+  <DT>ncWMS
+  <DD>Web Map Service  for geospatial data that are stored in  CF-compliant  NetCDF files
   <DT>NGDC
   <DD>NOAA's National Geophysical Data Center (NGDC)
   <DT>NOAA